-The governors present their annual report together with the accounts and auditor's report of the charitable company for the year 1 September 2020 to 31 August 2021.
+The governors present their annual report together with the accounts and auditor's report of the charitable company for the Period 1 September 2022 to 28 February 2023.
 The annual report serves the purposes of both a trustees' report, and a directors' report under company law.

-The academy trust operates an academy for pupils aged 4 to 7.
-It has a pupil capacity of 270 and had a roll of 250 in the school census in January 2021.
+The academy trust operated an academy for pupils aged 4 to 7.
+It had a pupil capacity of 270 and had a roll of 238 in the school census in January 2023.